 If you’re going to be leaving the car outdoors, get yourself a suitable weatherproof cover to keep the elements out and your car protected.

 It’s worth using a cover even if the car is in a garage as it can help keep the cold out and prevent the buildup of dirt, as well as provide some protection from pests.
 If pests nest in your car, you could be facing costly repairs to remove them and fix the damage when you come to use your car again.

 Keeping pests out of your car starts with a deep cleaning of the interior, removing any wrappers, sticky residue, and other trash.
 Blocking up potential entry points such as the air vents and exhaust with something like steel wool can also help keep those pesky critters out.

 Checklist: Things to Do While Your Car Is in Storage

-- Check-in frequently: The best remedy is prevention, so catch any problems early by checking your vehicle every now and again for moisture, damage, pests, and leaks.
+- Check-in frequently: The best remedy is prevention, so catch any problems early by checking your vehicle, including your gas tank, every now and again for moisture, damage, pests, and leaks.

-- Don’t let the battery lose its charge: If you don’t use your car battery for more than a few weeks at a time, it could lose its charge.
+- Don’t let the car battery lose its charge: If you don’t use your car for extended periods of time, you can end up with a dead battery.
 If you’re keeping the car in storage, then you’ll want to avoid taking it out for a drive, and you can get around it by using a trickle charger or battery tender.